conan-io/conan-center-index/docs/adding_packages/folders_and_files.md

 |               +-- test_pacakge.cpp
 ```

-If it becomes too complex to maintain the logic for all the versions in a single `conanfile.py`, it is possible to split the folder `all` into
+If it becomes too complex to maintain the logic for all the versions in a single `conanfile.py`, it is possible to split the folder `all/` into
-two or more folders, dedicated to different versions, each one with its own `conanfile.py` recipe.
+more folders, dedicated to different versions, each one with its own `conanfile.py` recipe.
 In any case, those folders should replicate the
 same structure.

 ### `config.yml`

 This file lists the versions that should be built along with the corresponding [recipe folder](#the-recipe-folder) that will be used to package the project.

-> **Note**: It's strongly preferred to only have one one recipe - this should be in the `all` folder.
+> **Note**: It's strongly preferred to only have one recipe which should be in the `all/` folder.

 ```yml
 versions: